-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, May 4, 2018.
+Discussion in 'General disability topics and advocacy' started by Andy, May 4, 2018.

 There's also quite a difference between people with mild ME and those on the more severe end of the spectrum.
 People with mild ME (still able to do some work and have a social life, participate in life events and gatherings) are much more similar to regular disabled than they are to those that are severe for who those things have become non-existent.